Cal Thomas: Early life and education

 Thomas was born in 1942 in Washington, D.C.
-He attended the American University for his undergraduate education.
+He attended American University for his undergraduate education.

 Career

 During the 1960s and early 1970s he worked as a reporter at NBC News.
 During a hiatus in his undergraduate education, he joined the U.S. Army, and served at the Armed Forces Radio in New York.
 His program on CNBC was nominated for a CableACE Award in 1995.
 His column, which began in 1984, is syndicated by Tribune Content Agency.
 Thomas joined Fox News as a political contributor in 1997.
 He was a panelist on Fox News Watch, a Fox News Channel program critiquing media coverage, and until September 2005 hosted After Hours with Cal Thomas on the same network.
 He also gives a daily radio commentary, syndicated by Salem Radio Network.

 From 2005 until the end of 2015, Thomas had been a columnist for USA Today, where he wrote articles with friend and political opposite, Bob Beckel, in the style of "point–counterpoint".

 Thomas has written extensively about political issues and he supports, among other things, many American positions related to Israel.

-He has written 10 books, including Blinded By Might, that discussed, among other things, the role of the Moral Majority in American politics of the 1980s.
+He has written 10 books, including Blinded by Might, that discussed, among other things, the role of the Moral Majority in American politics of the 1980s.
 Thomas was vice president of the Moral Majority from 1980 to 1985.
 Thomas is an evangelical Christian, and a member of Fourth Presbyterian Church in Bethesda, Maryland, affiliated with the Evangelical Presbyterian Church.

 Political views

-Iranian nuclear negotiations
+Israel

+In 2014, Thomas criticized the U.S. President Barack Obama for "treating Israel as an enemy".
+In a 2023 column, Thomas affirmed his support for Israel and the Zionist movement.

 In a 2014 Washington Times article, Thomas claims, "Iranian nuclear negotiators joined with Holocaust deniers, 9/11 truthers and anti-Semites from across the globe."

-Barack Obama

-In 2014, Thomas criticized the U.S. President Barack Obama for "treating Israel as an enemy".

 Islam

-In his article "Mumbai Explained", published in the Chicago Tribune, Thomas wrote that "no new [mosques] should be built" in Western countries following the Mumbai terrorist attacks.
+In his article "Mumbai Explained", syndicated in December 2008, Thomas wrote that "no new [mosques] should be built" in Western countries following the Mumbai terrorist attacks.
 He further claimed that Muslim immigration posed a danger to the UK and United States.

 Following the June 2016 massacre at the Pulse gay nightclub by ISIS sympathizer Omar Mateen, Thomas called for a moratorium on construction of mosques in the United States until "radical Islamist ideology" could be "defeated".